-Use only datasets in Desktop storage format to calibrate the sensors.
-The Calibration tab is not available in Mobile mode.
+Use only datasets in the Desktop storage format to calibrate the sensors.
+The Calibration tab is not available for RSK files in the Mobile storage format.

 To calibrate a sensor, you need to let it sample in a known environment and then compare the result to the established value.
 The difference will be used to generate calibration coefficients.
 With the N-point method, the known environment is changed N times.
 The higher the N, the more accurate are calibration coefficients.